QCDIS/NaaVRE-website/Readiness-level-framework.md

 #### Operational service responsibilities
 The following responsibilities should be assigned when the virtual lab is an operational service:
 - Virtual lab owner / Principal investigator: Coordinates the further development of the virtual lab with a scientific vision.
+- Virtual lab service operator: Is the primary point of contact in case any problems arise with the virtual lab.
 - Virtual lab technical coordinator: Ensures the VRE keeps supporting the virtual lab.
-- Virtual lab service operations: Is the primary point of contact in case any problems arise with the virtual lab. <span style="color:green">Do we want a specific trainer role?</span>

 ![ NaaVRE_development_cycle.png not found](NaaVRE_development_cycle.png)
 Figure1: The virtual lab moves through the readiness levels, from core development to operational service.
 Users coming up with ideas for new experiments that do not fit in the virtual lab,